 Rosemary Garlic Smashed Potatoes

 These crispy petite potatoes are a wonderful appetizer or side dish for fall and winter.
-You’ll want to bookmark it for the holidays, and you can easily make these Rosemary Garlic Smashed Potatoes Whole30 compatible by skipping the parmesan cheese.
+You can easily make these Rosemary Garlic Smashed Potatoes dairy-free, vegan and Whole30 compatible by leaving out the Parmesan cheese.

 Servings: 4